microsoft/api-guidelines/graph/GuidelinesGraph.md

 | :heavy_check_mark: **MUST** return a 429 Too Many Requests error when the client exceeded throttling limits, and a 503 Service Unavailable error when the service overloaded but the client is within throttling limits.|
 | :ballot_box_with_check: **SHOULD** return a 404 Not Found error if a 403 error would result in information disclosure. |

-For additional guidance, see [Error condition responses article](./articles/errorResponses.md).
+For more detailed guidance, see the article on [Error condition responses](./articles/errorResponses.md).

 For a complete mapping of error codes to HTTP statuses, see [rfc7231 (ietf.org)](https://datatracker.ietf.org/doc/html/rfc7231#section-6).